OCHA-DAP/hdx-python-api/README.rst

 |Build_Status| |Coverage_Status|

 | The HDX Python Library is designed to enable you to easily develop
-  code that interacts with the Humanitarian Data Exchange platform.
+  code that interacts with the `Humanitarian Data Exchange`_ (HDX) platform.
 The major goal of the library is to make pushing and pulling data from HDX as simple as possible for the end user.
+If you have humanitarian-related data, please upload your datasets to HDX.

 | For more about the purpose and design philosophy, please visit `HDX
   Python
   Library <https://humanitarian.atlassian.net/wiki/display/HDX/HDX+Python+Library>`__.